 All the above flow meter types will be explained in my future articles.

 Accurate Measurement Requires the Right Meter Choice for the Application

-A newtonian fluid is defined as a fluid which, when acted upon by an applied shearing stress, has a velocity gradient that is solely proportional to the applied stress.
-Petroleum products and most mixtures of particles in petroleum products are newtonian fluids.
+A Newtonian fluid is defined as a fluid that, when acted upon by applied shearing stress, has a velocity gradient that is solely proportional to the applied stress.
+Petroleum products and most mixtures of particles in petroleum products are Newtonian fluids.

-Accuracy of flow meters are based on the steady flow of a homogenous, single-phase newtonian fluid and for turbine and ultrasonic meters a defined velocity profile that does not alter the coefficient in long, straight runs of pipe.
+The accuracy of flow meters is based on the steady flow of a homogenous, single-phase Newtonian fluid, and for turbine and ultrasonic meters a defined velocity profile does not alter the coefficient in long, straight runs of pipe.

 A dimensionless parameter expressing the ratio between the inertia (driving) and viscous (retarding) forces.